LeonardosGitHub/agility18_iControl_LX_Lab/docs/_build/html/_sources/class1/module5/module5.rst.txt

 In this lab, we will deploy an iControl LX extension that will communicate with an IPAM solution to populate automatically this information.

-iWorkflow is already setup with 2 service templates:
+BIG-IP is already setup with 2 service templates:

 * HTTP service
 * TCP service